How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 April 03, 2019

-Many Hats Hello, everyone.
+Hello, everyone.
 Nice to meet you all.
 I'm a little late to the blog party.
 TL;DR — I need to know a little about a lot of things.
 I am Juan, and I work in astronomy, research and development, emergency response, public relations, resource…

 peacemaker hero